Business Insights: The 1% Difference To Achieving Success

 What Charles and I realized is that the 1% wasn’t about WORKING, it was about THINKING.

 This is a crucial point.
-The most highly leverage-able activity that you can do is thinking.
+The most highly leverage-able activity for achieving success that you can do is thinking.
 This is because thinking provides direction for the rest of your actions.
 And the actions you take, determine your results.
 HARD WORK alone does not mean that you will be able to THINK DIFFERENTLY.

 So, how do you sharpen your ability to THINK DIFFERENTLY?